-In addition to the general requirements of the School of Graduate Studies the Department of Communicative Arts and Integrative Studies has the following requirements:
+In addition to the general requirements of the School of Graduate Studies the Office of Interdisciplinary Studies has the following requirements:

 - a.
 A baccalaureate degree from an accredited college or university with a minimum 3.0 grade point average on a 4.0 scale. - b.
-A minimum total General Test of the Graduate Record Examination (GRE) score of 950 (verbal and quantitative) is required with a minimum score of 500 verbal; a minimum score of 3.5 in analytic writing is required.
+A minimum total General Test of the Graduate Record Examination (GRE) score of 950 (verbal and quantitative) is required with a minimum score of 500 verbal; a minimum score of 3.5 in analytic writing is required. - c.

-- c.
-The MALS degree program application - d.
 A statement of purpose for seeking a Master of Arts in Liberal Studies degree.
-This brief autobiographical essay, no more than 2 typewritten pages single spaced, should describe the applicant's pertinent personal and professional experience and education, as well as his or her interests and goals in pursuing the MALS degree. - e.
+This brief autobiographical essay, no more than 2 typewritten pages single spaced, should describe the applicant's pertinent personal and professional experience and education, as well as his or her interests and goals in pursuing the MALS degree. - d.
 Three letters of recommendation which comment on the potential for success in an academic program.